Secure DNS: what it is and why it is important

 If you have already activated FlashStart, read this guide which explains how to extend blacklists for DNS filtering on the internet.

 >> FlashStart is the DNS filter that protects you against malware and unwanted contents ?
-Try it now
+Request a quotation or try it now

 3. Why it is better to use a secure DNS